ResNet50 Native Inference on arm-linux

 The model information will display details about the model’s inputs, outputs, and configuration.

-# Generate random data matching your model's input shape
+# Generate random data matching the ResNet50 input shape.

 # Execute the model with a single input